 \section{Experiments}

-Inspired by our theoretical findings, we study the practical design space of RSM in two stages.
+We study the practical design space of RSM in two stages.
 First, we isolate estimator design at a single timestep under fixed compute, asking which local allocations estimate $\mathbf{\Psi}_{t_i}^\star$ most effectively.
 Second, we study end-to-end design under fixed total compute, asking how estimator design, temporal weighting, and trust-region realization should be chosen jointly across timesteps.